Phersax/Simple_DIY_portable_monitor/README.md

-# Simple DIY portable monitor.
+# Simple DIY portable monitor

-## Project Description.
+## Project Description

 This project is about making a portable monitor using 3D printable STL files and the display controller board of the VSDISPLAY brand, model 8541634866.
 The 15.6-inch display (model 8541634866) was salvaged from an old laptop.